4GeeksAcademy/javascript-dom-tutorial-exercises/exercises/03-Change-Div-Background/README.md

 - Using Javascript, please change the background of that `div` to `yellow`.

-You can SET any CSS style to any DOM element using the `element.style` property.
+You can set any CSS style to any DOM element using the `element.style` property.

 For example, to change the background of an element we need to set the `element.style.background` property to the color we want.